You may also like

 Ahmad Haridi Mohammad, a commentator for the pro-el-Sisi Al-Usbu weekly newspaper, wrote that Hamas will use the tunnels for smuggling operations worth billions of dollars.
 He called the waterway “a water shock” that is part of the war Cairo is waging on “terrorist” groups in Sinai and Gaza.

 Egypt has thus far sought to block the tunnels by demolishing thousands of houses on the Egyptian side of Rafah and establishing a buffer zone that will prevent any new tunnels from being built.
-A Human Rights Watch report said that this tactic has destroyed entire neighbourhoods and large areas of agricultural land, displacing 3,000 Egyptian families and depriving them of their livelihood.
+A Human Rights Watch report said that this tactic has destroyed entire neighborhoods and large areas of agricultural land, displacing 3,000 Egyptian families and depriving them of their livelihood.
 The report continued that the authorities “have not given the residents of these houses prior warning, not even shortly before the demolishment operations.
 Also, the authorities have not provided these citizens with temporary lodging and have given them inadequate compensations for their destroyed houses.”

 Neither has the Egyptian government provided any evidence to prove that jihadists in Sinai received military assistance from Gaza, according to the report.
 It also questioned why Egypt has not employed advanced technology to detect the tunnels, warning that Cairo’s measures will be counterproductive because “the reckless policies in confronting jihadists will cause the citizens to stand up to their government.”